syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Get-images-from-the-existing-signed-signature-field).

 N> This method retrieves the images when rendered on the signed signature field appearance; otherwise, it will return null.